Updated June 21, 2019

 The Comptroller considers the phrase "on a regular basis" as used in § 11-701(b)(2)(ii) to be met if a vendor, such as a furniture or appliance dealer, provides such service or repair as a customary, usual or normal course of business.

-The statute does not define the term "service...for tangible personal property."
-Therefore, the comptroller will apply the dictionary definition of "service."
-As used in Section 11-701(b)(2)(iii), service is defined as "installation, maintenance, or repairs provided or guaranteed by a dealer or manufacturer," by the American Heritage Dictionary, Second College Edition (1985).
+Section 11-701(b)(2)(ii) does not define the word "service" in the phrase "provide service or repair for tangible personal property."
+The Comptroller's Office, relying on a dictionary definition of "service," interprets the word to mean "installation, maintenance, or repairs provided or guaranteed by a dealer or manufacturer."
+See, for example, the American Heritage Dictionary, Second College Edition (1985).

-A dealer or manufacturer who regularly installs, or who performs maintenance for, tangible personal property such as furniture or appliances is engaged in the business of an out-of-state vendor within the meaning of Section 11-701(b)(2)(iii).
+A dealer or manufacturer that regularly installs, or who performs maintenance for, tangible personal property such as furniture or appliances is engaged in the business of an out-of-state vendor within the meaning of Section 11-701(b)(2)(iii).

 No minimum number of service or repair visits is required to meet the definition.
 If it is the vendor's policy to provide service or repair for tangible personal property, and the vendor in fact provides such services or repairs during the audit period, these services or repairs will be regarded as regular.
 On the other hand, any services or repairs that are provided on a discretionary and infrequent basis will not be regarded as regular.

 The Comptroller's Office will examine all relevant information in making a determination about whether a person engages in the business of an out-of-state vendor under § 11-701(b)(1-4).
 This information includes advertising materials, promotional literature, websites, representations made to prospective customers before sale, whether the vendor routinely employs service or repair personnel or regularly contracts for such services or repairs, and the vendor's description of its business operations as contained in business documents and submissions to government agencies.